catvasily/eegfhabrainage/preprocessing/README.md

 			"hv_pad_interval": 90
 		},

+	"photic_starts": ["Hz"],	# Keyword in annotation that marks the start of the photic stim "photic_ends": ["Off"],		# !!
+EXACT WORDING !! of the annotation that marks the end of the photic stim

+	"max_isi": 360			# Max interval in seconds between photic stimulations to consider those
-	# Keywords in the input record annotations that identify photic stimulation
+					# belonging to the same photic stimulation series
-	"photic_stim_keywords": ["Hz"]
 }

 ```